farzadasgari/proadv/docs/acoustic Doppler velocimeter.md

 - **Broadband ADVs**: Utilize a wider range of frequencies, offering higher spatial resolution but potentially lower signal-to-noise ratio in challenging environments.
 - **Narrowband ADVs**: Operate at a single frequency, resulting in a stronger signal but potentially lower spatial resolution.

+***

+### Data Acquisition and Challenges

+ADV data acquisition typically involves deploying the instrument in the desired location within the water body.
+The ADV transmits sound waves and receives the reflected signals, processing them to determine the flow velocity at the measurement point.

+However, ADV data can be affected by various challenges:

+- **Spikes**: Sudden, erroneous values in the data caused by air bubbles, electrical noise, or debris passing through the sampling volume, etc.
+- **Data quality issues**: Factors like low signal strength, inadequate sampling duration, or instrument malfunction can lead to inaccurate measurements.

+Spikes and data quality issues can significantly distort the flow characteristics and hinder accurate analysis.
+Therefore, robust cleaning and despiking algorithms are crucial for ensuring reliable ADV data analysis.